 It was hard to leave London as it has been such a huge part of my adult life and part of shaping me into whom I am today, but I know I can always return and enjoy the best bits, whenever I want.

-There will of course be an update of my Vegan Foodie Guide for London, in a very near future with some neat new places for you.
+There will of course be an update of my Vegan Foodie Guide for London, in the very near future with some neat new places for you.